$3,100,000Pressure sore death

 • Protecting your rights and interests throughout the legal process

 If you or a loved one have suffered an injury while at a nursing home, you’re not alone.
-Whether it was a minor or serious injury, Nursing Home Law Center is here to help you hold the parties responsible accountable.
+Whether it was a minor or serious injury, the Nursing Home Law Center is here to help you hold the party accountable.
 We understand what common injuries are in nursing homes and how to protect the rights of injured residents during their stay.
 Don’t let nursing home negligence get brushed under the rug.

-Contact us today for a free consultation by filling out our online form or calling (800)-926-7565
+Contact us today for a free consultation by filling out our online form or calling (800)-926-7565.

 Client Reviews